eclipse/upm/docs/knownlimitations.md

-Known Issues                        {#knownissues}
+Known Limitations                       {#knownlimitations}
 ===============

-Every once in a while we come across sensors that will not pair well with a specific board.
-This means their are either incompatible or will work only under specific settings.
+Some sensors do not work seamlessly with a specific board.
+This means that they are either incompatible or work only under specific settings.
 This is a list of such sensors and known workarounds if they exist.

 #### Grove Sensors